 - Pick your PDF guides: We have a few different options for handouts you can give your volunteers, varying from super tech-savvy to tech novice.
 You can either print these, or put them up on a screen if you’re trying to save trees!

-- Have the demo video ready: you can share our walkthrough of the user-facing app ahead of time, or put it up on a screen during the training for your volunteers to watch!
+- Have the demo video ready: you can share our walkthrough of Relational Organizing with Reach ahead of time, or put it up on a screen during the training for your volunteers to watch!

 - Gather your campaign materials: Come with any issue sheets, fact sheets, or other campaign handouts ready to go.